310mc/https-310mc.github.io-tl/source/_posts/feature_scout/manly_back.md

     <p><span><b>Location:</b> Train Station</span></p>
 </div>

+{% img /img/es/idolstory/manlyback/3.jpg %}

 {% bubble Arashi %}
 I’m so glad you managed to find something you like.
 {% endbubble %}

-{% img /img/es/idolstory/manlyback/3.jpg %}

 {% bubble Tetora %}
 Ossu!
-I expect nothing less from a shop recommended by you, Narukami-senpai.
+I expect nothin’ less from a shop recommended by you, Narukami-senpai.
 They had a lotta great, cool styles!

 I’ll check it out again sometime.
 Thank you so much!
 {% endbubble %}